sta/websocket-sharp/README.md

 ##### WebSocket.OnError Event #####

-A `WebSocket.OnError` event occurs when the `WebSocket` gets an error.
+This event occurs when the `WebSocket` gets an error.

 ```csharp
 ws.OnError += (sender, e) => {